ignasiven/Data-Collection-Algorithm/README.md

 # Data-Collection-Algorithm
-Optimization-Based Exploration of the Feasible Power Flow Space for OPF Data Collection
+## Optimization-Based Exploration of the Feasible Power Flow Space for OPF Data Collection
+Following is a subset of the functions which were experimentally tested in this paper.
+In the following, $\Gamma$ is the set of all previously collected data points, $\mathcal G$ is the set of dispatchable generator buses, and $\mathcal N$ is the set of all buses.
+Lower case variables are decision variables (e.g., $p_i$), while upper case variables are numerical data points (e.g., $P_{i,j}$).
+In our tests, we also attempted to normalize all variables using statistical metrics from the exhaustive set.
+This normalization aimed at scaling all variable distances between zero and one.
+However, this strategy is omitted from this paper, since it did not present significant improvements in the numerical study.

 $$f_{1}=  \sum_{j\in\Gamma}\Bigg(\sum_{i\in{\mathcal G}}\Big(p_{i}-P_{i,j}\Big)^{2}+\sum_{i\in{\mathcal G}}\Big(q_{i}-Q_{i,j}\Big)^{2}\Bigg)$$